kgrid-objects/fda-label-collection/README.md

 3. Do this

 ```
-TRY OUT THE API USING POSTMAN
+TRY OUT THE REMDESIVIR PRESCRIBING INFORMATION API USING POSTMAN
 ```

 1. Download and install POSTMAN